 Don’t make the mistake I did on day 1!
 The Map you’re given transports you to outside the Hedge Maze.
-You need to backtrack to the Spring Festival Rewards Vendor to pick up “A Bustling Bloom”.
-Pick this up before you turn in any actual festival quests so that they all count!
+You need to backtrack to the Spring Festival Rewards Vendor to pick up “A Taste of Spring”.
+Pick this up from Sergeant Tombefore you turn in any actual festival quests so that they all count!

 This little beauty is great for people like me who get lost in real life!
 There are a few quests that take place in the Hedge Maze.
 However not all can be picked up at the same time.
 Repeatable Quests here are: